 The MBA with a Concentration in Cyber Security is an online concentration that prepares graduates for a career in information security management and business continuity.
 This concentration is fairly technical, given the nature of cybersecurity.
 The capstone course focuses on integrating concepts through project work and applied cases.

+Total Minimum hours with this concentration: 32 hours

-Concentration Requirements – 15 credit hours
+Concentration Requirements – 18 credit hours

-In addition to 17 required hours of MBA coursework, students complete:
+In addition to 14 required hours of MBA coursework, students complete: